crytic/building-secure-contracts/program-analysis/echidna/end-to-end-testing.md

 $ etheno --ganache --ganache-args "--deterministic --gasLimit 10000000" -x init.json
 ```

+If Etheno fails to produce any output, then it fails to execute `ganache`.
+Check if `ganache` can be executed correctly from your terminal.

-In another terminal, run *one* test or the deployment process.
+Meanwhile, in another terminal, run *one* test or the deployment process.
 How to run it depends on how the project was developed.
 For instance, for truffle, use:

 ```
 $ truffle test test/test.js